Epic of Sundiata

+Terracotta archer figure from Mali (13th-15th century), with a quiver on his back.
+The bow and quiver of arrows were the symbols of power in Imperial Mali.

+The Epic of Sundiata (/sʊnˈdʒɑːtə/; Manding languages: ߛߏ߲߬ߖߘߊ߬ Sònjàdà, also referred to as Sundiata or Son-Jara; ملحمة سوندياتا; L'épopée de Soundjata) is an epic poem of the Malinke people that tells the story of Sundiata Keita, the founder of the Mali Empire in West Africa, who ruled from 1235 C.E. until his death in 1255 C.E.
+It details how Sundiata established the empire through strategic alliances and exceptional skill, and is structured as a Hero's journey.
+The epic is a foundational to Mandé culture and has been narrated for generations by Griots through oral tradition.

+The epic is set in 13th century Mali and explores themes such as destiny, kinship, betrayal, resilience, and leadership.
+While there is no single authoritative version, fundamental components of the epic largely remain the same.

-Sunjata (/sʊnˈdʒɑːtə/; Manding languages: ߛߏ߲߬ߖߘߊ߬ Sònjàdà, also referred to as Sundiata or Son-Jara; ملحمة سوندياتا; L'épopée de Soundjata) is an epic poem of the Malinke people that tells the story of the hero Sundiata Keita (died 1255), the founder of the Mali Empire.
-The epic is an instance of oral tradition, going back to the 13th century and narrated by generations of jelis (griots).
-There is no single or authoritative version.
-Material pertaining to the epic first began to be collected during the early 20th century in French Sudan, notably by the French elite school École William Ponty, resulting in the "modern" version of the tale as considered standard today, based on the oral account by Djeli Mamoudou Kouyate, a jeli or traditional oral historian, translated into French by Djibril Tamsir Niane in 1960.
+Versions of the epic first began to be "systematically" collected by European scholars, largely French or German, during the late 19th century in the colonized "French Sudan".
+Notable records by members of the French elite school École William Ponty, many of whom were themselves African, resulted in the "modern" version of the tale, based on the oral account by Djeli Mamoudou Kouyate, a jeli or traditional oral historian, translated into French by Djibril Tamsir Niane in 1960.

 Historical context and significance

-The amount of historicity of the events portrayed in the epic is open to debate.
+Textual History

 There are some limited 14th-century Arabic historiographic sources available on the early history and of the Mali Empire, notably the records of Ibn Khaldun.
 Therefore, the evidence of oral tradition may be critical in reconstructing the historical events of the period.
 Oral tradition necessarily undergoes significant changes over the course of several centuries, but scholars have nevertheless attempted to pinpoint elements in the epic that might reflect historical events.

 Written summaries of the epic existed in Arabic before 1890.
 During the 1890s, versions of the epic were collected by French officials and published in French and German translation beginning in 1898.
 Western-educated West Africans began to produce literary versions of the tale beginning in the 1930s.
 This was notably the case at the French elite school, École William Ponty, which staged a drama based on the story in 1937.
-This period represents the first interaction of the oral tradition with literacy and modernity, and the transformations undergone by the narrative in the context of the 1937 presentation ... eventually resulted in the form of the epic which became most influential in the 1940s and 1950s, before the first "novelistic" treatment by Niane (1960).
+This period represents the first interaction of the oral tradition with "modern" literary traditions, and the transformations undergone by the narrative in the context of the 1937 presentation eventually resulted in the form of the epic which became most influential in the 1940s and 1950s, before an eventual "novelistic" treatment by Niane (1960).
 The first line-by-line transcription of the epic as told by a jeli was made in 1967.